shawnohare/hugo-morphism/README.md

 ## Page Parameters

+- `listPaginatorLimit` integer (defaults to 10,000): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
+For example, if the entire blog has 100 posts and the value of `listPaginatorLimit` is set to 50, then there will be 2 pages in the post archive.
 - `hideDate` boolean: if true, do not display a page date.
 When `meta` is set to true, `hideDate` takes greater precedence.
 - `hideReadTime` boolean: if true, do not display the page's reading time